Determination of the resonant parameters of chi_c0(3915) with global fit: Simultaneous fit

 In the simultaneous $\chi^2$ fit, the functions used to fit the $M(\omega J/\psi)$ spectra in Fig.~\ref{fig1} are similar to those applied in their corresponding publications.
 The fit function is comprised of signal and background components.
-The $\chi_{c0}(3915)$ signal shape is described by a S-wave BW function convoluted with the detector resolutions.
-The BW is $\frac{\Gamma(p^*/p_{0})}{(m^2-M^2)^2+(M\Gamma(p^*/p_{0}))^2}$, where $M$ is the peak mass, $p^*$ is the momentum of $J/\psi$ momentum in the rest frame of a $\omega J/\psi$ system, and $p_0=p^*$ when $m=M$~\cite{x3915BW}. $M$ and $\Gamma$ are common parameters for the four measurements that are allowed float in the fitting.
-The contributions of the $\chi_{c1}(3872)$ are needed for the measurements (c) and (d) as shown in Fig.~\ref{fig1}.
-The signal shape of the $\chi_{c1}(3872)$ is described with a simple BW function with a fixed mass and width of $3871.69$ MeV/$c^2$ and 1.2 MeV, respectively.
-The detector resolution of $\gamma\gamma\to\omega J/\psi$ for Belle is described by a double Gaussian function, one Gaussian has the mean and deviation values of 4.5 MeV and 0 MeV, respectively, with a coefficient of 0.59, and the other one has 16 MeV and -4.0 MeV with a cofficient of 0.41~\cite{Belle-gg}.
-The resolution for the process $\gamma\gamma\to\omega J/\psi$ by Babar is described by a single Gaussian with a deviation of $6.7$ MeV and a mean value of zero.
-The resolution for the measurement $B\to K\omega J/\psi$ by Babar is described by a single Gaussian function with a deviation of 5.7 MeV and a mean value of zero.
-All of the resolution information is from the corresponding publications.
-The non-resonance background shapes for the measurement (a) and (b) are both described as $p^*(m){\rm exp}(-\delta p^*(m))$, where $\delta$ is a parameter that is allowed to float in the fitting, and $m=m(J/\psi\omega)$~\cite{Babar-gg}.
-The background shapes of the measurement (c) and (d) are described with a Gaussian function with parameters that float in the fitting~\cite{Babar-B2}.
-The shape of the background in the measurement (e) is described with the $J/\psi$ momentum in the rest frame of a $\omega J/\psi$ system, $p^*(M)$.
-The mass and width are the common parameters in all the $\chi_{c0}(3915)$ BW functions and allowed to be free in the fit.
+The $\chi_{c0}(3915)$ signal shape is described by an S-wave BW function convoluted with the detector resolutions which are also from the publications.
+The BW is $\frac{\Gamma(p^*/p_{0})}{(m^2-M^2)^2+(M\Gamma(p^*/p_{0}))^2}$, where $M$ is the peak mass, $p^*$ is the momentum of $J/\psi$ momentum in the rest frame of a $\omega J/\psi$ system, and $p_0=p^*$ when $m=M$~\cite{x3915BW}. $M$ and $\Gamma$ are common parameters for the five measurements that are allowed to float in the fit.
+The contributions of the $\chi_{c1}(3872)$ are needed for the distributions (c) and (d) as shown in Fig.~\ref{fig1}.
+The signal shape of the $\chi_{c1}(3872)$ is described with a Gaussian function with a fixed deviation of 6.7~MeV/$c^2$ but with a free mean value.
+The detector resolution of $\gamma\gamma\to\omega J/\psi$ for Belle is described by a double Gaussian function, one Gaussian has the mean and deviation values of 4.5 MeV and 0 MeV, respectively, with a coefficient of 0.59, and the other one has a mean and deviation of 16 MeV and -4.0 MeV with a cofficient of 0.41~\cite{Belle-gg}.
+Conversely, the resolution for the same process by BaBar is described by a single Gaussian with a deviation of $5.7$~MeV and a mean value of zero.
+Similarly, the resolution for the measurement $B\to K\omega J/\psi$ by BaBar (Belle) is described by a single Gaussian function with a deviation of 6.7~MeV (6~MeV) and a mean value of zero.
+All these resolution details are from the corresponding publications.
+The non-resonance background shapes for the measurement (a) and (b) are described as $p^*(m){\rm exp}(-\delta p^*(m))$, where $\delta$ is a parameter that is allowed to float in the fit, and $m=m(J/\psi\omega)$~\cite{BaBar-gg}.
+The background shapes of the measurement (c) and (d) are described with a Gaussian function with parameters that float in the fit~\cite{BaBar-B2}.
+The shape of the background in the measurement (e) is described with the threshold function of the form $p^*(m)$, which is the $J/\psi$ momentum in the rest frame of a $\omega J/\psi$ system.

 The $\chi^2$ is defined as